 If you’ve read my blog for a minute you’ve heard me talking about bringing your kids’ homeschool education to life or providing lifegiving homeschooling to your kids.
 Do you wonder what exactly I’m talking about when I say this?
+There are two parts to it.
 Let me explain.

-You know, the one where the teacher spoon feeds her baby birds snippets of information from a ho-hum textbook.
-While her kids passively sit there nodding their heads occasionally and wondering when it will be over.
+You remember.
+The teacher spoon feeds her baby birds snippets of information from a ho-hum textbook.
+While her kids passively sit there, nodding their heads occasionally, looking out the window as often as possible, and wondering when it will be over.

 No, that’s not what I’m talking about at all.

 Disclaimer: If a traditional textbook education is working for you and your family, keep at it.
 If it ain’t broke… But if you had a dream that homeschooling would be more like a shared adventure with everyone working at it together and enjoying the process (for the most part–everyone has something they aren’t crazy about).
 Then I’m talking to YOU.